itay-grudev/SingleApplication/README.md

 user-wide or system-wide.
 Additionally the `Mode::SecondaryNotification` may be used to notify the primary instance whenever a secondary instance had been started (disabled by default). `timeout` specifies the maximum time in milliseconds to wait for blocking operations.
+Setting `userData` provides additional data that will isolate this instance from other instances that do not have the same (or any) user data set.

 *__Note:__ `argc` and `argv` may be changed as Qt removes arguments that it recognizes.*